Basic motorcycle maintenance

 Checking the engine oil

-Look at your motorbike handbook to find out how to check the oil level and how to top it up, if necessary.
+Look at your motorcycle handbook to find out how to check the oil level and how to top it up, if necessary.
 It should also tell you what type of oil to use.
 Using the wrong type of oil can increase fuel consumption, damage the engine and could affect the vehicle warranty.

 While it’s important not to let the oil level get too low, you also need to be careful not to put in too much oil.
-Overfilling with engine oil can damage the engine and can cause extra emissions from your motorbike, which are bad for the environment.
+Overfilling with engine oil can damage the engine and can cause extra emissions from your motorcycle, which are bad for the environment.

 Checking the engine coolant

-Many motorbikes are liquid cooled using a mixture of antifreeze and water, which stops the engine from overheating.
+Many motorcycles are liquid cooled using a mixture of antifreeze and water, which stops the engine from overheating.
 You should check the coolant level frequently, and especially before a long journey.
-Look at your motorbike handbook to find out how to check the engine coolant and how to top it up if necessary.
+Look at your motorcycle handbook to find out how to check the engine coolant and how to top it up if necessary.
 In cold weather, you’ll need to keep the strength of the antifreeze at the correct level.

 Checking your tyres

 Make sure that your tyres are correctly fitted and check they’re inflated to the correct pressure weekly.
-Use a tyre pressure gauge when the tyres are cold to make sure the pressures match those given in the motorbike handbook.
+Use a tyre pressure gauge when the tyres are cold to make sure the pressures match those given in the motorcycle handbook.

 The tread on your tyres must measure at least 1 mm across the central three-quarters of the tyre, going all the way around the tyre.
 The groove of the original tread must be visible all around the tyre.